University Student a.k.a 학생 (Hagsaeng)

 I went to the Korean language center office at Hankuk University of Foreign Studies with one of my fifty pounds bags and a notebook.
 I knew that I couldn’t check into my dorm room until three p.m., but I thought I could carry one of my bags with me while I checked out the school surroundings.

 After our shopping trip to Myeongdong, my cousin’s friend took me to where the school was located.
 She thought it would be helpful if I knew how to take the subway to the school and find out where I was supposed to go beforehand.
-I felt like it was a mechanism for making sure that I didn’t get too comfortable at her place.
+I felt like it was a mechanism for making sure that I didn’t get too comfortable at her apartment.
 Like she wanted to make sure with her own eyes that I had a place to live and I was actually doing something while I was living in Korea.

 If you talk to someone and don’t have a definite plan with clear intentions for your future they seem to get extremely nervous around you, like you’re a lost child with no clear plans and no home.
 After going to the office and being told they would not be able to let me check into the dorm before check-in time I found out that I was already late for my first day of class.
 I was actually assigned to a morning class and it had already started an hour ago.